jgillick/SVGIconsetCropper/README.md

 # SVG Iconset Cropper

-By default, icon sets like Material Design, have variable padding around their icons.
-This can make it challenging to create pixel perfect designs.
+SVG icon sets, like [Material Design](https://github.com/Templarian/MaterialDesign-SVG), have variable padding around their icons, which can make it challenging to create pixel perfect designs.

-This tool will automatically trim the whitespace from around a batch of SVG icons, using the method developed by the awesome [svgcrop.com](https://svgcrop.com/) ([source](https://github.com/sdennett55/svg_crop/)).
+This tool automatically trims the whitespace from around a batch of SVG icons, using the method developed by the awesome [svgcrop.com](https://svgcrop.com/) ([source](https://github.com/sdennett55/svg_crop/)).

 ## Usage